plexil-bh/plexil_docs/Interfacing/ImplementingCustomApplications.rst

 *27 April 2015*

-This chapter outlines the reasons one might need a custom application of the PLEXIL Executive, how to implement such an application, and considerations for the design of that application.
+This chapter outlines the reasons one might need a custom application of the |PLEXIL| Executive, how to implement such an application, and considerations for the design of that application.

 Overview
 --------

-The `PLEXIL Executive <PLEXIL_Executive>`__ is a general purpose plan execution engine, with provisions for loading user-specified interfacing code at startup time.
-But some applications have requirements which the PLEXIL Executive cannot meet.
+The :ref:`PLEXIL Executive <PLEXILExecutive>` is a general purpose plan execution engine, with provisions for loading user-specified interfacing code at startup time.
+But some applications have requirements which the
+|PLEXIL| Executive cannot meet.
 Such requirements may include:

 -  A need to launch the Exec as a subroutine of a larger program;
 -  Lack of run-time facilities for loading interface shared libraries;